Phillip Ingle: Trial and execution

-Although a counselor believed that Ingle was mentally ill, he was ruled competent to stand trial.
-He pleaded not guilty by reason of insanity, but was convicted of one count of first degree burglary and four counts of first degree murder.
-During Ingle's trial, prosecutors presented evidence that the murders were carefully planned, and several doctors testified that Ingle did not appear to be insane at the time of the murders.
-After the jury deliberated, Ingle was sentenced to death.
-He waived all of his appeals, saying he wanted the families of his victims to have peace.
+Although a counselor believed that Ingle had a mental illness, he was found competent to stand trial.
+He pleaded not guilty by reason of insanity but was convicted on one count of first-degree burglary and four counts of first-degree murder.
+During the trial, prosecutors presented evidence that the murders were planned, and several doctors testified that he did not meet the legal standard for insanity at the time of the murders.
+The jury returned a death sentence for Ingle.
+He waived his appeals, stating that he wanted the victims' families to have peace.

-Ingle's sister appealed on his behalf, with her lawyer arguing that Ingle wasn't competent to waive his appeals.
-However, the North Carolina Supreme Court found that although Ingle had mental health issues, there was no evidence that he was legally insane and he was thus competent to waive his appeals.
-In a videotape, Ingle said the only alternative to execution which he was willing accept was lifetime commitment to a psychiatric hospital, which would have been the outcome of his trial had he been ruled insane.
+Ingle's sister later filed an appeal on his behalf, arguing that he was not competent to waive his appeals.
+The North Carolina Supreme Court found that, although Ingle had mental health issues, there was no evidence that he was legally insane and that he was competent to waive his appeals.
+In a videotape, Ingle said the only alternative to execution he was willing to accept was lifetime commitment to a psychiatric hospital, which would have been the outcome if he had been found not guilty by reason of insanity.

-At a court hearing, Ingle apologized to the relatives of his victims, saying "I have thought about these people every day.
-I have woke up every night with these people standing beside my bed.
-I have asked them forgiveness ....
-I have talked with them."
-Ingle said he didn't remember committing the murders, but claimed that just knowing what he had done was bad enough that he wanted to die.
+At a court hearing, Ingle apologized to the victims' families and said he thought about them daily.
+He also stated that he did not remember committing the murders but accepted responsibility for them.